Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 Retention Phase

 Most patients wear their retainers full-time for a period of time, then transition to wearing them only at night.
-Some patients may need to wear their retainers for life to prevent their teeth from shifting.
+Some patients may need to wear their retainers more than just at nighttime to prevent their teeth from shifting.

-How Can You Ensure a Faster Treatment Time?
+How Can You Ensure a Shorter Treatment Time?

 While there are factors beyond your control, there are several things you can do to help ensure that your orthodontic treatment proceeds efficiently:

-1. Follow Instructions Carefully: Always wear your aligners or headgear as prescribed, and avoid skipping appointments.
+1. Follow instructions carefully: Always wear your appliances or rubber bands as prescribed and avoid skipping appointments.
 The more closely you follow the orthodontist’s advice, the faster your treatment will go.

-3. Attend Regular Appointments: Regular checkups allow your orthodontist to monitor your progress and make necessary adjustments.
+3. Attend regular dental appointments: Regular checkups allow your orthodontist to monitor your progress and make necessary adjustments.

-The length of orthodontic treatment depends on various factors, including the type of appliances used, the severity of the alignment issues, the patient’s age, and their commitment to following the treatment plan.
-While treatment typically lasts anywhere from 12 months to 3 years, every patient’s timeline is unique.
+The length of orthodontic treatment depends on various factors, including the type of appliances used, the severity of the alignment issues, the patient’s age, and their commitment to following the treatment plan. every patient’s timeline is unique.

-At Ceceilia M. Markham, DMD in Warrington, PA, we provide individualized orthodontic care to help you achieve a healthier, more beautiful smile.
+At our office in Warrington, PA, orthodontists Dr. Ceceilia M. Markham and Dr. Bryan F. Foley provide individualized orthodontic care to help you achieve a healthier, more beautiful smile.
 Whether you’re a child, teenager, or adult, we will work with you to create a customized treatment plan that fits your needs and timeline.

 Visit Our Office